Miguelus373/Micro-Reddit/README.md

 ## Acknowledgments

-​- This project was part of Microverse's curriculum in Ruby learning program.
+- This project was part of Microverse's curriculum in Ruby on Rails learning program.
-- Special thanks to John Hopkins University for keeping such an amazing compilation of statistics up to date and making it available to us
+- We followed the Rails tutorial of [The Odin Project](https://theodinproject.com/).

 ## 📝 License

-​This project has MIT license.
+This project has MIT license.